 After this preparation, state your scope, evidence, sample process, MOQ and quality records clearly in the supplier profile.
 Use TR2B contract manufacturing category for the relevant category, the TR2B overview guide for profile setup and TR2B service pages when service listing is the right next step.

-To make the Shelf-Life Testing and Packaging Validation for Contract Food Products decision stronger, continue with these related checks before choosing a supplier or approving production.
+Related checks for Shelf-Life Testing and Packaging Validation for Contract Food Products: review these pages before supplier approval or production release.

 - Food Sector Contract Manufacturing: Complete Guide